joshfinnie/joshfinnie.com/src/pages/blog/a-command-line-application-in-rust.md

 Again, I will throw the code up on Github [here](https://github.com/joshfinnie/lfmc).
 And if you have any questions or comments, find me on [Mastodon](https://fosstodon.org/@joshfinnie).
 Thanks for reading!

+## Epilogue

+After posting this to [Reddit](https://www.reddit.com/r/rust/comments/zqawmr/building_a_commandline_application_in_rust/), I took some time to update the code based off of some people's feedback.
+I always love having the opportunity to learn more.
+And the suggestions offered in the thread have been valuable.
+I removed the optionality of the config (This was a mistake on my part for not properly descoping the tutorial).
+And I have adding Anyhow for better error handling.
+I hope that this tutorial is now stronger than ever.
+Thanks!